wvennes/BeatDetection/README.txt

 -- Known Bugs / Issues --

 - Too many songs in the folder will cause long load times for the game portion
+- File system grabs all files in music folder whether or not it is a valid format

 -------------------------------------------------------------------------------------------------------------